DosenbachGreene/processing_pipeline/README.md

 - `extern`: for external git repos used in this pipeline.
 Currently the only one in use is for NORDIC.

 - `tools`: contains scripts for installing external dependencies.
 These include 4dfp, fsl, freesurfer, connectome workbench, and the MATLAB compiler runtime.
-Any MATLAB code called by the pipeline also lives here.

-## Some Terminology Definitions
+## Data Organization Definitions

 MR data has many terms that often get used interchangeably.
 Here are some definitions to help clarify the terms used (as well as the preferred BIDS terminology for each concept):